-The relation $\mathbf{r}$ defined in the previous lecture is a function.
-How would we prove it?
+The relation $\mathbf{r}$ defined in the previous lecture is a function, but how could we prove it?
 Here's a semi-formal argument: The relation $\mathbf{r}$ is defined by a pair of constraints.
 The first constraint applies to a $\bullet$ expression that starts with $\mathbf{f}$ , and the result is determined uniquely by the right-hand part of the expression.
-The second constraint applies to a $\bullet$ expression that starts $\mathbf{t}$ , and the result is determined uniquely as $\mathbf{t}$ .
+The second constraint applies to a $\bullet$ expression that starts with $\mathbf{t}$ , and the result is determined uniquely as $\mathbf{t}$ .
 Since an expression can start with either $\mathbf{f}$ or $\mathbf{t}$ , then only one constraint will apply, and the result is unique.

 The above argument is fairly convincing because it relies on a directly observable property of the expression: whether it is a $\bullet$ expression that starts with f or t.

-Oter claims about relations over B may not be so simple to prove.
+Other claims about relations over B may not be so simple to prove.
+For example, it is not immediately obvious that $eval{\mathbf{r}}$ is a function.
 The fundamental reason is that B is recursively defined; there is no way to enumerate all of the interesting cases directly.
-To prove more general claims, we need to use induction.
+To prove more general claims, we must use induction.

 Mathematical induction arguments are based on the natural numbers.
-A claim is proved for 0, then form n + 1 assuming the claim for n, and then the claim follows for all n.
+A claim is proved for 0, then for n + 1 assuming the claim for n, and then the claim follows for all n.
 For most of the proofs we will consider, no natural number n is readily provided for elements of the set (such as B), but one could be derived for an expression based on the number of steps in an argument that the expression belongs to the set (as in §1.1).

-Instead of finding appropriate numbers for set elements to enable mathematical induction, we will use structural induction, which operates directly on the grammar defining set elements.
+Instead of finding appropriate numbers for set elements to enable mathematical induction, however, we will use structural induction, which operates directly on the grammar defining set elements.
+The underlying principle is the same.